 The Smith campus is an arboretum, featuring more than 1,100 woody trees and shrubs.
 Specialty gardens include the Systematics Garden (where plants are arranged by family); Rock Garden; Perennial Border; President’s Residence Garden; Wildflower and Woodland Garden; Japanese Garden for Reflection and Contemplation; and Capen Garden, designed as a series of outdoor garden rooms, including a rose arbor, formal knot, color garden and perennial display.

-As part of their annual community outreach activities, the Smith Chapter of the Society of Women Engineers sponsored Introduce a Girl to Engineering Day (IGTED).
-This is part of a nationwide engineering outreach to girls, supported by the National Engineers Week Foundation: http://www.eweek.org/engineersweek/Introduce.aspx.
+As part of their annual community outreach activities, the Smith Chapter of the Society of Women Engineers sponsored Introduce a Girl to Engineering Day (IGTED) on a Saturday in March.
+This is part of a nationwide engineering outreach to girls, supported by the National Engineers Week Foundation: www.discovere.org.

-IGTED brings girls in grades 4 through 8 to the Smith campus for workshops that introduce basic engineering and design concepts, such as structural design, materials selection, fluid dynamics, chemical engineering, rapid prototyping and electronics.
-The event allowed girls to interact with female engineering students and conduct experiments, with locally purchased supplies, in a college engineering laboratory.
-New this year, students from seven local middle schools focused on a single, more sophisticated activity, allowing them to drill deeper into theory and practice.
+IGTED brings girls in grades 6 through 8 to the Smith campus for workshops that introduce basic engineering and design concepts, such as structural design, materials selection, fluid dynamics, chemical engineering, rapid prototyping, robotics and electronics.
+The event allowed girls to interact with female engineering students and conduct experiments, often with locally purchased supplies, in a college engineering laboratory.
+In recent years, middle school teams focused on a single, more sophisticated activity, allowing them to drill deeper into theory and practice.

 About 20 to 30 graduate and undergraduate student interns complete their student teaching practica in Northampton public school classrooms each year.
 The teachers who serve as mentors receive a stipend, are entitled to take a course at Smith (which would normally cost $5,160) and are granted Smith library privileges.
 Many Northampton public school teachers have completed graduate work at Smith.
 Each year, as part of their coursework, some 100 Smith students serve as tutors in Northampton schools and as mentors and tutors in a variety of high school and middle school programs.
 Faculty members from the college’s education and child study department and teachers from the Smith College Campus School regularly engage in professional development work with Northampton teachers.